-Liberty Festival is taking place as part of National Paralympic Day, where you can watch world class Paralympic sport and try out a range of free community sports, courtesy of the British Paralympic Association, Motivate East and other partners.
+Liberty Festival is taking place as part of National Paralympic Day, where you can try out a range of FREE community sports, courtesy of the British Paralympic Association, Motivate East and other partners.

 To relive the wonder of the London 2012 Paralympic Games and to cheer on Paralympics GB stars as they take on the world in the London Aquatics Centre and Copper Box Arena, in Boccia, Goalball, Swimming and Wheelchair Basketball, you can get tickets for just £5 per person.